-The expressive and organic qualities of woodcut are a big part of the process’ appeal and perhaps a reason why its popularity has been on the rise in recent times.
-Mokuhanga or traditional Japanese woodblock printing holds particular appeal thanks to the use of non-toxic, water based inks as well as the lack of need of a printing press.
-The process yields markedly different results to western printing technique; by printing with water-based inks combined with Japanese Nori starch paste the results are subtle and delicate, while Western woodcuts tend to produce bolder results.
+The expressive and organic qualities of woodcut are a big part of the process’ appeal, and perhaps a reason why its popularity has been on the rise in recent times.
+The process of Mokuhanga or traditional Japanese woodblock printing, yields markedly different results to western printing technique; by printing with water-based inks combined with Japanese Nori Starch Paste the results are subtle and delicate, while Western woodcuts tend to produce bolder results.

 Japanese woodblock printing is a craft of discipline and sensibility where the materials and tools, developed from very early Chinese methods, have become arguably some of the best in the world.
 As always, inspiration is taken from diverse traditions and today we can see many printmakers mixing up techniques and materials from both Western and Eastern practices in order to create the effect they want.

 We stock a wide range of wood for woodcut printing, ready cut to convenient sizes.